Chettinad Pepper Chicken

 - Marinate the chicken with soya sauce, turmeric and red chilli powders.
 Keep aside for 30 minutes.

-- Prepare the pepper masala spices in a hot fry pan, then keep aside in a bowl to cool before grinding to a fine powder.
+- Prepare the pepper masala spices in a hot fry pan, (as per directions in Tip below) then keep aside in a bowl to cool before grinding to a fine powder.

 - Heat oil in a large round vessel and add cinnamon stick, bay leaves, fennel seeds and dry red chillies.
 Sauté for a minute or two on low heat being careful not to let anything burn.

 - Then add the onions, pinch of salt and green chillies, cook until fragrant and onion caramelises.
 This can take almost 10 minutes.
 Next add ginger and garlic paste, cook for 3 minutes, then add chopped tomatoes and curry leaves.
-Cook for 5 minutes until tomatoes are mashed and thickish.
+Cook for 5 minutes on low heat with lid on until tomatoes are mashed and thickish.
 Add in the coriander powder and cook for a few more minutes until well mixed into the masala.

 - Next add marinated chicken pieces and sauté on medium high heat.
 Keep some hot water handy in a bowl by the side of the stove.
 Keep sprinkling a little hot water on the chicken pieces while frying, to stop the vessel from getting too dry.
 Add some extra oil if the chicken starts to stick to the bottom of the pan.

 - Cover and simmer with a lid for about 20 minutes until chicken is tender.
 Don’t add any water − the chicken should start cooking in its own juices now.
 After this add in the pepper masala and mix well.
 Cook for a further 5-10 minutes until the oil starts to appear.